St Andrew's Parish Church, Luqa: Present church

 In 1691 the choir of the church of St Andrew was given a baroque style look.
 Works were carried out by Giuseppe Casanova the following year.
 In 1699 two bell towers were built on designs by Lorenzo Gafà.
 In 1757 the pulpit of the church was finished.
 It was carved in wood by Pietru Saliba.
 In 1779 the titular statue of St Andrew was sculpted in wood by Giuseppe Scolaro.
 On 7 December 1783 the new parish church was consecrated by Bishop Vincenzo Labini.
 In 1785 Bishop Labini ordered that a set of Stations of the Cross should be installed in the church.
 Moreover, the same bishop commissioned a new organ for the church which was brought from Naples in 1792.
 In 1813 four new statues were built outside the church in a time when the village was infected with the plague.
 Between 1901 and 1910 the church was further enlarged, but was nearly completely destroyed by enemy bombing during World War II considering the fact that it is so close to the airport.
 It was rebuilt between 1945 and 1954 and re-consecrated by Archbishop Gonzi on 26 September 1962.
 The extension of the church and the rebuilding of the copula are of the design by Andrea Micallef.
+Following the direct hit during the war, some people kept ruins from the church in their private possessions.

 The church is listed on the National Inventory of the Cultural Property of the Maltese Islands.